 The vast majority of people are bombarded with typefaces from the moment they wake up in the morning until the moment they go to bed at night.
 From the apps on their phones to the grooming products in their bathrooms to the signs they see on their morning commute, typography is everywhere.
 But how many people ever really notice the typeface styles they’re surrounded by every day?

 Even designers underappreciate typefaces and often form type decisions on loosely-based opinion rather than objective understanding.
 Do most designers even know about the original industrial contexts for which various typefaces were designed?
 What do these contexts and histories mean for determining the legibility, appropriate character, and use of a given typeface?
 No matter what design discipline one is working in—whether it’s visual design or UX or traditional print design, typefaces are essential elements of virtually every bit of design produced.

 Some of the most influential typefaces in use today are often overlooked in favor of unique typeface designs that are newer to the market—and sometimes rightly so.
 Each of the typefaces in this article is decades, if not centuries old, and were all designed for different technological contexts.
 Thus, there have been many alternatives or updates created since they were introduced.
 Even some of the fonts originally designed for screens have become outdated as displays and printers become higher resolution and capable of displaying more complex shapes accurately.

-Understanding the difference between the serif and sans-serif is one of the most fundamental rules of type.
-For many this may be obvious, but the serif is the stroke given to the end of main horizontal and vertical lines of a character.
-There are many subclasses within serifs, such as hairline, wedge, and slab serifs, which all describe the qualities of the serif itself.
+Understanding the difference between serif and sans-serif typeface styles is one of the most fundamental rules of type.
+For many, this may be obvious, but the serif is the stroke given to the end of main horizontal and vertical lines of a character.
+There are many subclasses within serifs, including hairline, wedge, and slab serifs, which all describe the visual qualities of the serif itself.